Lakeview Generating Station: History

 During the first half of the 20th century, most electricity produced in Ontario came from hydroelectric stations.
 But by the early 1950s, most large hydroelectric sites were already under development and new power sources were required to meet the province's growing appetite for electricity.

-On the north shore of Lake Ontario, in what is now the City of Mississauga, 52 hectares of land were earmarked for a new thermal-electric plant that would help meet Ontario's power demands and even provide system reserves.
+On the north shore of Lake Ontario, in what was then Toronto Township, 52 hectares of land were earmarked for a new thermal-electric plant that would help meet Ontario's power demands and even provide system reserves.
 "The Lakeview Project" was underway by June, 1958, and quickly became a station of superlatives: its eight boilers were the largest ever installed in Canada; the 300,000 kilowatt generators the largest ever purchased by a Canadian utility; and its power transformers were the largest ever built in Canada.